Hepatitis B & C Testing

 How it works

 Collect your sample

 Activate your collection kit and collect your sample in the morning.
 Return your sample on the same day, using the prepaid shipping label provided.

 Once your sample arrives in the laboratory, confidential results will be available from your secure online account within 2 to 5 days.

-Our dedicated team of nurses are available 24/7 and will call you to explain your results and provide treatment options.
+Our dedicated clinical team are here to support you and may call you to explain your results and provide guidance on your next steps.

 Still have questions?